-For position confirmation messages, "+" indicates the confirmed position and "-" indicates an incorrect position.
-A "-" in both the "A" and "B" Doppler solution, or in the DOA solution, indicates that the confirmed position is the encoded position contained in the Beacon Message.
+For position confirmation messages and messages after position confirmation, "+" indicates the confirmed position and "-" indicates an incorrect position.
+For position confirmation messages, a "-" in both the "A" and "B" Doppler solution, or in the DOA solution, indicates that the confirmed position is the encoded position contained in the Beacon Message.